-In general, our services relate to the provision of secure coding training services to users, whether on a community or an enterprise basis, and include defensive programming training through real-world exercises and analytics.
+In general, our services relate to the provision of practical application security training services to users, whether on a community or an enterprise basis, and include secure coding practices through real-world exercises and relevant analytics.
 We licence use of such services either directly to our clients or to clients via our authorised resellers (in either case, such party to be referred to as our “client” for the purposes of this notice.

 This notice applies to personal data: